 the Court means, subject to section 6(2), the Supreme Court.

+Note for this subsection:

-Note: The definitions of arbitration agreement, confidential information, disclose, domestic commercial arbitration, exercise, interim measure, Model Law, party and the Court are not included in the Model Law.
+The definitions of arbitration agreement, confidential information, disclose, domestic commercial arbitration, exercise, interim measure, Model Law, party and the Court are not included in the Model Law.

 (2) Where a provision of this Act, except section 28, leaves the parties free to determine a certain issue, such freedom includes the right of the parties to authorise a third party, including an institution, to make that determination.